collapsed-stacks/startups/questions/3785/how-to-establish-online-sole-proprietorship.md

 - tagged: `legal`, `mobile-apps`, `software`, `sole-proprietorship`, `california`
 - score: 1

-<p>I am a app/software developer and looking to launch my own sole proprietorship to sell my products online/via the respective app stores etc. I have been looking into what is legally needed for me to actually sell my product online, I'd love to use an alias business name rather than my own name.
+I am a app/software developer and looking to launch my own sole proprietorship to sell my products online/via the respective app stores etc. I have been looking into what is legally needed for me to actually sell my product online, I'd love to use an alias business name rather than my own name.
 I'm currently solo, and will be using contract work if I bring on other people.
-I do not have an office building so no official place of business as I will be working from home. </p>
+I do not have an office building so no official place of business as I will be working from home.

-<p>I've read that this is supposed to be an easy thing to set up, but I just want to do it correctly.
+I've read that this is supposed to be an easy thing to set up, but I just want to do it correctly.
 I know I probably need a DBA/FBN filed, but for those I need a principle place of business.
 Can I just use my residence as I work from home?
-Is that all I need to officially use my business name to sell products online?</p>
+Is that all I need to officially use my business name to sell products online?

-<p><strong>EDIT:</strong> I'm in the United States in the state of California.</p>
+**EDIT:** I'm in the United States in the state of California.

 ## Answer 3788